You can do a lot in your home and garden to help insure the safety of

 ocular (splashed in the eyes).

-a good look around and poison-proof your environment, and take a few
+around and poison-proof your environment, and take a few minutes to

-minutes to familiarize yourself with the items that can be hazardous to
+familiarize yourself with the items that can be hazardous to your pet.

 your best efforts, your pet may still fall victim to poisoning.
 Be